flexatech/flexa-smtp/readme.txt

 2. Activate the plugin through the **Plugins** menu in WordPress.
 3. Go to **Flexa SMTP** in the admin menu, choose your mailer, enter its credentials (or connect via OAuth), and send a test email.

+== Source code for compiled JavaScript and CSS ==

+The admin app ships as a compiled bundle in `assets/dist/`.
+The human-readable TypeScript and CSS source, together with its build config, lives in the public repository at https://github.com/flexatech/flexa-smtp/ (under `apps/admin/`) and is built with pnpm + Vite from the plugin root:

+1. `pnpm install`
+2. `pnpm run build`   (or `pnpm run dev` for a watched dev build)

+This runs a type check and writes the bundle to `assets/dist/`.

 == Frequently Asked Questions ==

 = Will sending email slow down my site? =